 To summarize from Part 1: Hermeneutics looks on art as something that we like because it’s a part of our lives and a part of human civilization.
 We understand it by connecting with it and asking good questions.
 We try not to abuse art by approaching it with a wrong understanding or no understanding at all.
 If we don’t understand it, an honest question to ask is: have we engaged with it and taken in those things which are helpful to understanding?
 Or are we standing coldly aloof from it, and does this create a barrier to understanding?

 The word “hermeneutics” also comes up in discussions of performance art, and performance artists are sometimes called “hermeneutists.”
-This might seem mystifying at first, until we learn that in Greek mythology, Hermes was the son of Zeus and the messenger of the gods.
+This might seem puzzling until we learn that in Greek mythology, Hermes was the son of Zeus and the messenger of the gods.
 The gods don’t speak directly to human beings, so Hermes acts as their interpreter.
 This makes Hermes the patron saint of hermeneutics (notwithstanding his lack of quaint parades in third world countries).

 According to this line of thought, performance artists are interpreters of the culture in which they live, or perhaps all of human civilization.
 They’re seen as living messengers (though of what, it’s not always exactly clear).